JosephiusX/Microservices/ticketing/SHORT-NOTES.md

         install mongoose as a dependancie.
         we will also need a unique mongo database requiring an update to the mongodb srv in app.ts we have a lot of references to routes that don't actually exist.

+265. Running the Ticket Service

+We create in infra/k8s

+        tickets-depl.yaml

+Next we update the skaffold.yaml file for file syncing.

+Next we write out k8s file for Mongodb deployment, service.

+        we can copy the auth-mongo-deploy

+in k8s

+        touch tickets-mongo-depl.yaml